netxms/netxms-doc/admin/service-monitoring.rst

 time when the status poll for the particular node is carried out, all Network Service objects are polled for a reply.
 If an object's reply corresponds to a certain condition, its status is set as NORMAL.
 If an object is not responding, it's status will be changed to CRITICAL.
-Wile network service creation there can be also created :term:`DCI` that will collect service status.
+It is possible to create a :term:`DCI` that will collect status of Network Service object.

 .. figure:: _images/create_network_service.png